-(a) The aggregate principal amount of the Bonds of CHF [...]\ is divided into [...]\ Bonds with denominations of CHF 3,375 (three thousand three hundred and seventy five) each (the "Principal Amount").

-(b) The Bonds and all rights in connection therewith are issued in uncertificated form in accordance with article 973c of the Swiss Code of Obligations of March 30, 1911, as amended (the "CO") as uncertificated securities (Wertrechte) that will be created by the Issuer by means of a registration in its register of uncertificated securities (Wertrechtebuch).
+- (a) The aggregate principal amount of the Bonds of CHF 30,270,375 is divided into 8,969 Bonds with denominations of CHF 3,375 (three thousand three hundred and seventy five) each (the "Principal Amount"). - (b) The Bonds and all rights in connection therewith are issued in uncertificated form in accordance with article 973c of the Swiss Code of Obligations of March 30, 1911, as amended (the "CO") as uncertificated securities (Wertrechte) that will be created by the Issuer by means of a registration in its register of uncertificated securities (Wertrechtebuch).
 Such uncertificated securities (Wertrechte) will then be entered into the main register (Hauptregister) of SIX SIS Ltd ("SIS") or any other intermediary in Switzerland recognized for such purposes by the Relevant Exchange (SIS or any such other intermediary, the "Intermediary").
-Once the uncertificated securities (Wertrechte) are registered in the main register (Hauptregister) of the Intermediary and entered into the accounts of one or more participants of the Intermediary, the Bonds will constitute intermediated securities (Bucheffekten) (the "Intermediated Securities") in accordance with the provisions of the Swiss Intermediated Securities Act of 3 October 2008, as amended (Bucheffektengesetz) (the "FISA").

-(c) So long as the Bonds are in the form of Intermediated Securities, the Bonds may only be transferred or otherwise disposed of in accordance with the provisions of the FISA.

-(d) The records of the Intermediary will determine the number of Bonds held through each participant of the Intermediary.
-In respect of Bonds held in the form of Intermediated Securities, the Bondholders will be the persons holding the Bonds in a securities account (Effektenkonto) which is in their own name or, in the case of intermediaries (Ver-wahrungsstellen), the intermediaries holding the Bonds for their own account in a securities account (Effektenkonto) which is in their name.

-(e) The conversion of the uncertificated securities (Wertrechte) into a permanent global certificate (Globalurkunde auf Dauer) or individually certificated bonds (Wertpapiere) is excluded.
-Neither the Issuer nor the Bondholders nor BKB as paying and conversion agent (the "Paying and Conversion Agent") nor any third party shall at any time have the right to effect or demand the conversion of the uncertificated securities (Wertrechte) into, or the delivery of a permanent global certificate (Globalurkunde auf Dauer) or individually certificated securities (Wertrechte).
+Once the uncertificated securities (Wertrechte) are registered in the main register (Hauptregister) of the Intermediary and entered into the accounts of one or more participants of the Intermediary, the Bonds will constitute intermediated securities (Bucheffekten) (the "Intermediated Securities") in accordance with the provisions of the Swiss Intermediated Securities Act of 3 October 2008, as amended (Bucheffektengesetz) (the "FISA"). - (c) So long as the Bonds are in the form of Intermediated Securities, the Bonds may only be transferred or otherwise disposed of in accordance with the provisions of the FISA. - (d) The records of the Intermediary will determine the number of Bonds held through each participant of the Intermediary.
+In respect of Bonds held in the form of Intermediated Securities, the Bondholders will be the persons holding the Bonds in a securities account (Effektenkonto) which is in their own name or, in the case of intermediaries (Verwahrungsstellen), the intermediaries holding the Bonds for their own account in a securities account (Effektenkonto) which is in their name. - (e) The conversion of the uncertificated securities (Wertrechte) into a permanent global certificate (Globalurkunde auf Dauer) or individually certificated bonds (Wertpapiere) is excluded.
+Neither the Issuer nor the Bondholders nor BKB as paying and conversion agent (the "Paying and Conversion Agent") nor any third party shall at any time have the right to effect or demand the conversion of the uncertificated securities (Wertrechte) into, or the delivery of a permanent global certificate (Globalurkunde auf Dauer) or individually certificated securities (Wertrechte) into, or the delivery of a permanent global certificate (Globalurkunde auf Dauer) or individually certificated securities (Wertpapiere).